bn-l/blog/content/posts/Pythons-import-system.md

 ### 1. Convert relative imports to absolute

-Relative imports have dots at the start; Absolute imports do not.
-That's it.
+Relative imports have dots at the start of the path, absolute imports do not.
 Absolute: `import somepackage`.
 Relative: `import .sibling`.

 You might have done this before:
 In `/folder/pyfile.py` you have the line `from siblingfile import somefunc`, and then you ran: `python pyfile.py`, and it worked.